You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Aciphex is a drug marketed by Waylis Therap and Aytu and is included in two NDAs.

 The generic ingredient in ACIPHEX is rabeprazole sodium.
 There are thirty drug master file entries for this compound.
-Twenty-three suppliers are listed for this compound.
+Twenty-one suppliers are listed for this compound.
 Additional details are available on the rabeprazole sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Aciphex